Duncan’s Barley Dal Recipe

 2.c.
 Ingredients and Preparation

-· 1/2 cup pearled barley (organic preferred, from Whole Foods, $2/lb.
-You can use “hulled” barley, but it doesn’t plump up as nice because it has the hull still on it.)
+· 1/2 cup hulled barley (organic preferred, from Whole Foods, $2/lb.
+You are not recommended to use “Pearled” Barley, which has the nutritious and fiber-filled barley hull removed.)

-· 1/2 cup split mung dal (organic preferred, I get mine from Everybody's in Fairfield, Iowa in 25-lb bags for ca. $65 plus shipping.
+· 1/2 cup split mung dal (organic preferred, I get mine from Everybody's in Fairfield, Iowa in 25-lb bags for ca. $75 plus shipping.
 It lasts forever.)
 [Dal is a high-protein Legume like Peas or Lentils.
-It is very popular in India; there are many types of Dal available; I like Mung Dal.]
+It is very popular in India; there are many types of Dals available; I like Mung Dal.]

 · Put the barley and dal in the cooking pan.
 Add water and swirl around the water to wash the dry ingredients.
 Then pour the water out.
 Repeat 2-3 more times or until the water is clear, not cloudy.
 Pour off the clear water.)